Necessary Conditions for Infinite Horizon Optimal Control Problems Revisited: Introduction

-where $Y(t)$ is the fundamental matrix of the state equation linearized about the optimal solution.
+where $Y(t)$ is the fundamental matrix of the state equation linearized about the optimal solution, see eg. \cite{Khlopin2013, Khlopin2015}.

 Due to their limitations all aforementioned transversality conditions fail to select the optimal solution of Ramsey problem without discounting, \cite{Ramsey1928}, where we consider diverging objective functional.
-Condition (\ref{eq:tcM}) can hold if we modify the objective improper integral subtracting from its integrand the constant, such that for optimal solution the integral converges, see e.g., \cite[Section 7]{Cass1965}.
-Condition (\ref{eq:tcKAV}) fail because it is proved for problems without state constraints, while Ramsey requires the state variable (capital) to be not negative for all time instances.
-This is probably why (\ref{eq:tcPSI}) and (\ref{eq:tcXPSI}) also fail in Ramsey problem without discounting.
+Condition (\ref{eq:tcM}) is proved only for converging functionals, but it can hold if we modify the objective improper integral subtracting from its integrand the constant, such that for optimal solution the integral converges, see e.g., \cite[Section 7]{Cass1965}.
+Condition (\ref{eq:tcShell}) fails because $x$ is any admissible path of the state variable, it could hold if $x$ have been requited to satisfy the maximum principle.
+Condition (\ref{eq:tcKAV}) fails because it is proved for problems, where optimal trajectory is in the interior of the domain of admissible trajectories, which is not the case for Ramsey problem.

-It is technically difficult in general to take explicitly into account the state constraints.
-One way out, like for non-negativity of capital in Ramsey model, is to consider trajectories which do not violate state constraints and satisfy optimality conditions.
-It can be done with the necessary conditions obtained in this paper, because these conditions do not contain explicitly the adjoint variable.
-Thus, it is possible to selects the optimal among feasible trajectories in Ramsey problem.

-The paper in hand considers the examples without state constraint too, where conditions (\ref{eq:tcPSI})--(\ref{eq:tcKAV}) also do not hold, while the new conditions are valid.
+Ramsey problem without discounting can be solved with the necessary conditions obtained in this paper.
+In contrast to (\ref{eq:tcPSI})--(\ref{eq:tcKAV}) new conditions do not contain explicitly the adjoint variable.
+The paper in hand considers another example, where some of the conditions (\ref{eq:tcPSI})--(\ref{eq:tcKAV}) do not hold, while the new conditions are valid.
 The proved conditions include condition (\ref{eq:tcKAV}) as a special case and extend its domain of applicability.